ScheWann/Loom/README.md

 - Comparative analysis across ROIs and samples
 - Novel glyph-based encoding

+## Data
+Sample data can be found at https://osf.io/phtzr/.
+The data was fully de-identified in accordance with an approved IRB protocol prior to its use in this study.

 ## License
 Loom is MIT Licensed.
 Free for both commercial and research use.